zhongruizhe123/EVMF/README.md

 ## Evaluation Scrips and Results

-You can use the official script to evaluate:[pycocoevalcap](https://github.com/ranjaykrishna/densevid_eval/tree/9d4045aced3d827834a5d2da3c9f0692e3f33c1c)
+You can use the official script to evaluate: [pycocoevalcap](https://github.com/ranjaykrishna/densevid_eval/tree/9d4045aced3d827834a5d2da3c9f0692e3f33c1c)

 ## More information and details will be released soon.